The University of Trento financially supports 2 to 6 month-long traineeships in countries which are part of the Erasmus+ programme (except Italy).

 Within Digital Opportunity Traineeship initiative, EU encourages traineeships in digital skills (ex. devolopment of applications, softwere, script, web construction, data analysis, cyber security, cloud computing, artificial intelligence, etc.) available at this page .

-Here below is provided the list of traineeship proposals received from UniTrento partner Institutions and other organizations.
+Here below is provided the list of traineeship proposals received from UniTrento multiannual partner Institutions and other organizations (thus to evaluate by the student).
 In both cases students are requested to contact directly the selected institution.

 From 2 to 6 months for recently graduated students: The scholarship will be maximum for 3 months.